-Eaquals were pleased to sign an MoU with Language Cert during Q1 of 2019.
-LanguageCert have been Eaquals Associate Members for quite a while and this relationship will be developed further.
+Eaquals were pleased to sign an MoU with Language Cert in 2019.
+Language Cert have been Eaquals Associate Members for quite a while and this relationship will be developed further over the coming years.
+As part of the agreement, a joint webinar is run on an annual basis for both members and non-members.